The Top 7 Human Resource Processes That You Should Automate

 HR professionals know it better than anyone else – the work is never done.
 Every day, there’s a new round of recruiting, onboarding, hiring, appraisals, workshops, and an endless list of other activities.
 From the moment you reach the office to the end of the last phone call or meeting, every second matters.

-That’s why HR process automation is such an important topic.
-When you automate your processes, you look at the entire workflow from start to finish, then identify where humans need to act and where a system can do a better job.
+That’s why HR automation is such an important topic.
+When you automate your human resources processes, you look at the entire HR workflow from start to finish, then identify where humans need to act and where a system can do a better job.

 For example, when you think of the talent and the limited time they have, it’s a waste to see them copy/paste data from paper forms or emails in and out of your employee information database.
 Once this task is pulled out and automated, you not only have the comfort of knowing that time wasn’t wasted, but the system will do it perfectly every time.

-A lot of KiSSFLOW customers use our tool to automate their HR process lists.
+A lot of KiSSFLOW customers use our tool to automate their HR processes lists.
 Here are the most popular ones.

 1. Leave Requests

-By far, the most popular automated HR processes in KiSSFLOW is the leave request, or paid time off (PTO) request.
+By far, the most popular automated Human Resources processes in KiSSFLOW is the leave request, or paid time off (PTO) request.
 In fact, 1 in every 2 HR departments that we talked with found this to be one of the most useful processes.